Blog

 Adding Business Logic In Google Sheets

-Now, let’s add business logic to create a data architecture that we can use to segment and filter our data in the live dashboard.
+Now, let’s add business logic to create a data architecture that we can use to segment and filter our data in the live Google Looker Studio Performance Dashboard.

 We are going to add the following additional dimensions as column headers to the Totals tab.